Jirawatz/EventRegistrationApp/README.md

 6. Fee which represent the fee to enter a event
 ```

-Review Model: Represent the review for which customer.js can create a review for any events
+Review Model: Represent the review for which customer can create a review for any events
 ```
-1. score for which a customer.js can review
+1. score for which a customer can review
-2. comment for which a customer.js can comment/review the events
+2. comment for which a customer can comment/review the events
-3. CustomerId which represent the customer.js
+3. CustomerId which represent the customer
 4. EventId which represent the event
 ```

 ### User to Objects Relationships
-Customer and Events is a many-to-many relationship which one customer.js can register for many events
+Customer and Events is a many-to-many relationship which one customer can register for many events
 while many events can have many customers.
-Therefore Register table is created to mediates the many relationship between User and Event object which have following attribute:
+Therefore Register table is created to mediates the many relationship between User and Event object.

+Organizer and Event is a many-to-many relationship which one organizer can schedule many events and many events can also have many schedule.
+Therefore a host table is create to mediate the many-to-many relationship between Organizer and Event objects.

-Register model: Represent each sign up record between customer.js and the events that take place, which will contain the following information
+Register model: Represent each sign up reocord between the customer and the events that take place, which will contain the following information
 ```
 1. RegistrationId which represent the id which it will represent for each sign up record
-2. CustomerId which represent the customer.js
+2. CustomerId which represent the customer
 3. EventId which represent the event
 ```

-Organizer and Event is a many-to-many relationship which one organizer can schedule many events and many events can also have many schedule.
-Therefore a host table is create to mediates the many-to-many relationship between Organizer and Event objects which have the following attribute:

 Schedule model: Represent each host record between the organizer and the events that take place, which will contain the following information
 ```
 1. OrganizeId which represent the id which it will represent for each sign up record
-2. CustomerId which represent the customer.js
+2. CustomerId which represent the customer
 3. EventId which represent the event
 ```
-Customer and Review is a one-to-many relationship since a customer.js can have many review, while each review only have one customer.js.
+Customer and Review is a one-to-many relationship since a customer can have many review, while each review only have one customer.
 ### Domain to Domain Relationship
 Event and Review is a one-to-many relationship since a event can have many reviews and a review can only have one event.

 ### Description of Portable Enumeration
-Gender Portable Enum: which contained all the possible gender for customer.js
+Gender Portable Enum: which contained all the possible gender for customer
 ```
 1. Male
 2. Female